Atchison County Historical Museum: The Independence Creek: Lewis and Clark Historic Site

 The site is open sunrise to sunset year round.
 Located 5 miles north of Atchison's Main Street, this site may be reached by car or by hiking/biking trail.
 The 13.5-acre site has re-established the prairie as seen by the Corps of Discovery and encompasses a stretch of Independence Creek described by Captain William Clark in his July 4, 1804 journal entry.
 A pedestrian bridge completes the 5-mile trail link to the Atchison Riverfront.
 A re-creation of a 1724–1804 era Kanza earth lodge interprets the location's connection to the Kanza people.

-Content

-Because of David Rice Atchison's 24‑hour brush with greatness and the accumulated materials in the exhibit about his political career this part of the museum is named "The David Rice Atchison World's Smallest 'unofficial' Presidential Library."